vitpoverenov/moon_gallery_pv/README.md

 # moon_gallery_pv
-This is a gallery with flex + grid + jquerry
+This is a gallery with HTML5 / CSS 3  + grid + jquerry